Optimizing energy efficiency to perform

 - 30g of dates + energy drink dosed with 40g of carbohydrates.

-Be careful with too much carbohydrate intake:
+Beware of too much carbohydrate intake:

 The whole food consumed must remain within a certain standard (from 30 to 90g of carbohydrates per hour of effort), so as not to overload the body with too much carbohydrate intake, which would not be assimilated by the body , causing gastric problems or dehydration.